freenas/freenas-docs/userguide/storage.rst

 After the desired layout is configured, click :guilabel:`CREATE`.
-A pop-up warning serves as a reminder that all disk contents will be erased.
+A dialog shows a reminder that all disk contents will be erased.
 Click :guilabel:`Confirm`, then :guilabel:`CREATE POOL` to create the pool.